-Happy 76th birthday to Stephen Hawking, the English theoretical physicist and cosmologist whose popular science book, A Brief History of Time, was on a British best-seller list for a record-breaking 237 weeks.
+Also, on this day in 1942, Stephen Hawking was born.
+The English theoretical physicist and cosmologist authored a popular science book, A Brief History of Time, which was on a best-seller list for a record-breaking 237 weeks.

-His scientific breakthroughs include a prediction that black holes emit radiation, often called Hawking radiation.
+His scientific breakthroughs included a prediction that black holes emit radiation, often called Hawking radiation.
 He was the first to set forth a theory of cosmology explained by a union of the general theory of relativity and quantum mechanics.
-Hawking has a rare early-onset, slow-progressing form of ALS that has gradually paralyzed him over the decades.
-He uses a single cheek muscle to communicate through a speech-generating device.
-(1942)
+Hawking, who died in 2018, had a rare early-onset, slow-progressing form of ALS that paralyzed him over decades until he used a single cheek muscle to communicate through a speech-generating device.

 Also born on this day, Graham Chapman, the English comedian, writer, actor, and founding member of Monty Python who gave up a looming medical career to become a comedian.